Updated: Apr 9, 2022

 There is a problem with the fourth grade student advancing so quickly.
 And it is a very real problem in our culture.
 If and when she goes to another school, there is no school in Arizona that will have any idea whatsoever in how to instruct her at her advanced level.

 Multi-grade classrooms have am amazing interpersonal dynamic going on between each of the different students.
 Competition and concern about where a student is at in his or her skills is pretty much gone.
 Instead, older students are proud of the younger students reaching milestones they have already met.
-Younger students are happy for the older students and their accomplishments.
+Younger students are happy for the older students and their accomplishments, working to someday achieve at their level.
 Otherwise the students are focused on their unique individual learning goals.

 Teachers in the typical three year primary and elementary classes, have the opportunity to build amazing communication between the student and the parents.
 Really, the worst part is when the three years of the teacher/family relationship is formally over.
 It is tough to say goodbye.